 I Tip Hair Extensions: What Do You Need to Know?

-I Tip hair extensions are strand-by-strand extensions installed with small beads or micro rings.
-Most clients need 100–150 strands for fine hair, 150–200 strands for medium hair, and 200+ strands for thick hair or major length changes.
-The final result depends on hair density, strand weight, hair quality, and maintenance.
+How many I tip extensions do you need?
+Most clients need 100–150 strands for fine hair, 150–200 strands for medium hair, and 200+ strands for thick hair or a major length transformation.

 How Many I Tip Extensions Do I Need?